 Linen– Did you know that linen is the oldest fabric known?
 Derived from the flax plant is is durable, washable, and hypoallergenic.
 It also dries quickly and is resistant to a lot of use, making it great for use as natural, reusable washcloths and towels.

-Bamboo– Fibres derived from the bamboo plant can be spun into super soft, durable, and very breathable fabrics.
-Commonly used in reusable nappies and reusable sanitary pads, bamboo is extremely absorbent and is great for combating any smells or breeding of unsavoury bacteria, due to its antibacterial properties.
+Bamboo– Natural fibres derived from the bamboo plant can be spun into super soft, durable, and very breathable fabrics.
+Commonly used in bamboo flannels, reusable nappies and reusable sanitary pads, bamboo is eco and extremely absorbent and is great for combating any smells or breeding of unsavoury bacteria, due to its antibacterial properties.
 Bamboo can also be used to make sustainable washcloths too!
 It is also great in reusable baby wipes and can be used to make an eco-friendly nail polish remover such as these reusable nail polish remover pads and sustainable washcloths too!

 Hemp- Made from the cannabis plant, hemp is very durable and strong as well as being resistant to mould.
-It also resists bacterial growth and is great for preventing odours so you can find it used in a wide range of different skincare and skincare fabric products.
+It also resists bacterial growth and is great for preventing odours so you can find it used in a wide range of different natural skincare and skincare fabric products.